6 min read

 In this way, machine translation tools enhance the value of the human experience and skills, freeing the translator from the most tedious part, and allowing them to focus their work perfecting the translations.

-Feasibility and scalability
+Feasibility and Scalability

 Over the years, the language industry has heavily invested in technological developments that have made translation more accessible and can serve a wider audience, without compromising the quality of the results.